TrainYourEars/support.trainyourears.com/purchases/ive-paid-but-i-didnt-receive-an-email.md

-# I've paid, but I didn't receive an email

 After the purchase, you should receive an email with your Download Links and License Key.
 It usually takes less than 5 minutes, although it may take longer.

 If the email is not there after a while, check your spam/updates/promotions folder.